prashishphunyal/prashishphunyal.github.io/posts/cryp/merkle-root.md

 ---
-title: Understanding the Avalanche Effect in Cryptography
+title: What is a Merkle Root?
-date: 2023-06-15
+date: February 5, 2025
 category: cryp
-slug: avalanche-effect
+slug: merkle-root
 ---

 # Understanding the Avalanche Effect in Cryptography